erawijantari/RPyId/README.md

 Notes: **TBA** (Playing with matplotlib and/or seaborn, we will use kaggle example here)

-## 7thMeeting-Clasical statistic: univariate and multivariate statistic with R
-Date: **TBA**

-Time: **TBA**

-Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

-Notes: **TBA** (Basic univariate and multivariate statistic and introductions of library for statistic in R)

 ## 8thMeeting-Data explorations with Python
 Date: **TBA**